Faculty of Veterinary & Animal Sciences

 Overall diversity among mangroves and associate flora and fauna have been found to be more in central and western sector compared to eastern sector.
 However, compared to previous years, the diversity seems to have come down drastically.

-It has also been observed that many hotels have already been built or being constructed near to these patches and the number of tourists and tourist boats have increased many folds during last few years.
+It has also been observed that many hotels have already been built or being constructed near to these patches and the number of tourists and tourist boats have increased many folds during last few years.3.
+PROJECT TITLE: SURVEILLANCE OF DISEASES OF AQUACULTURED FINFISH AND SHELLFISH AND DEVELOPMENT OF DISEASE MANAGEMENT STRATEGIES:

 • Created facilities for fish disease diagnosis